mockk/mockk/README.md

 mockk.throwExceptionOnBadMock=true
 ```

-See the [Configuration File](#configuration-file) section for detailed information about these and other configuration options.
+See the [Configuration File](#configuration-file) section for detailed information about these and other available options.

 ⚠️ **Note:**